mui/material-ui/docs/pages/blog/2020-q3-update.md

 These are objectives, no guarantees:

-- 🏢 We might hire a designer that has coding skills.
+- 🏢 We might hire a full-time designer that has coding skills.
 One of the objectives would be to solve [#22485](https://github.com/mui-org/material-ui/issues/22485).
 - 🏝 We have put the company-wide team retreat on hold because of the continued risk presented by COVID-19.
   Hopefully, we will be able to hold it in Q2 2021.